 What is a Refractor Telescope?

 Ideal for both astronomy and terrestrial viewing, a refractor telescope (also called a refracting telescope) is a telescope that uses a glass lens to collect light, which is bent (refracted) to form an image.
 Orion refractor telescopes are known for providing crisp, high-contrast views and are wonderfully suited to observation of bright targets like the Moon, planets, and terrestrial subjects.
-Inexpensive refracting telescopes make great starter scopes for both adults and children because they are highly portable, easy to maneuver, and require virtually no maintenance.
+Inexpensive refracting telescopes make great starter scopes because they are highly portable, easy to maneuver, and require virtually no maintenance.
 Short refractor telescopes that utilize special glass and/or multiple-lens designs are popular among serious astrophotographers.
 Click the "Resources to Help You Choose a Telescope" link above for more information.

 Any discounts and/or promotional offers apply only to products listed on their respective pages.
 Prices valid only while supplies last and are limited to stock on hand.